simonkarman/nextjs-frontend-app-starter/README.md

 };
 ```

-## Custom React Hooks
+## React Hooks
+React Hooks is the new way of writing React components that use state without having to write a class.
+This means that reusing and structuring you components becomes easier.

-If you have used React for yourself you have probably written some custom React hooks too.
-In the starter I have provided some commonly used hooks that you might use on a regular basis.
-These can be found in the `hooks/common` directory.
+If you have used React before you have probably written some custom React hooks.
+Within the starter I have provided some hooks that I commonly use.
+You can find them in the `hooks/common` directory.

-- [useArray](https://github.com/simonkarman/simonkarman-next/blob/main/hooks/common/useArray.ts) - This hooks makes it easy to work with arrays in React by providing methods form updating the array.
+- [useArray](https://github.com/simonkarman/nextjs-frontend-app-starter/blob/main/hooks/common/useArray.ts) - This hook makes it easy to work with arrays in your state.
-- [useAsync](https://github.com/simonkarman/simonkarman-next/blob/main/hooks/common/useAsync.ts) - This hook takes an async function, invokes it, and returns an array with information about the progress and execution of the function.
+- [useAsync](https://github.com/simonkarman/nextjs-frontend-app-starter/blob/main/hooks/common/useAsync.ts) - This hook takes an async function, invokes it, and returns an array with information about the progress and execution of the function.
 This first element in the returning array is a boolean that indicates whether the async function is still in progress, the second element is the response of the async function when it is resolved, and the third and last element is the error for when the async function was rejected.
-- [usePrevious](https://github.com/simonkarman/simonkarman-next/blob/main/hooks/common/usePrevious.ts) - This hook makes it possible to use a previous value of some other state.
+- [usePrevious](https://github.com/simonkarman/nextjs-frontend-app-starter/blob/main/hooks/common/usePrevious.ts) - This hook makes it possible to keep track of the a previous value of some state.
-- [useStateWithHistory](https://github.com/simonkarman/simonkarman-next/blob/main/hooks/common/useStateWithHistory.ts) - This hook keeps track of all the changes to a variable and makes it possible to go back and forward in this history.
+- [useStateWithHistory](https://github.com/simonkarman/nextjs-frontend-app-starter/blob/main/hooks/common/useStateWithHistory.ts) - This hook keeps track of the changes that are made to a variable and makes it possible to go back and forward in this history.
-- [useStorage](https://github.com/simonkarman/simonkarman-next/blob/main/hooks/common/useStorage.ts) - These hooks (`useSessionStorage` and `useLocalStorages`) make it easy to store variables in either session or local storage in the browser.
+- [useStorage](https://github.com/simonkarman/nextjs-frontend-app-starter/blob/main/hooks/common/useStorage.ts) - The hooks `useSessionStorage` and `useLocalStorages` allow you to store variables in either the session or local storage in the browser.
+Note that this can have some issues when used with Server Side Rendering.
-- [useTimeout](https://github.com/simonkarman/simonkarman-next/blob/main/hooks/common/useTimeout.ts) - This hook lets you execute a method after a specified timeout.
+- [useTimeout](https://github.com/simonkarman/nextjs-frontend-app-starter/blob/main/hooks/common/useTimeout.ts) - This hook lets you execute a method after a certain amount of time.

 > These hooks are inspired by [Web Dev Simplified](https://www.youtube.com/watch?v=vrIxu-kfAUo&ab_channel=WebDevSimplified) and have been rewritten in TypeScript by me.

-These hooks can then be used in more complex instances.
-For example, the `useAsync` hook is used by the [`hooks/projects/useProjects`](https://github.com/simonkarman/simonkarman-next/blob/main/hooks/projects/useProjects.ts) hook to create a hook that will fetch all the projects.
-Usage of this hook can be found in the [`pages/projects.tsx`](https://github.com/simonkarman/simonkarman-next/blob/main/ages/projects.tsx) file.
+An usage example can be found in the [`hooks/projects/useProjects`](https://github.com/simonkarman/nextjs-frontend-app-starter/blob/main/hooks/projects/useProjects.ts)-file.
+There the `useAsync` hook is extended and used to fetch all the projects from Contenful.
+Usage of this hook can be found in the [`pages/projects.tsx`](https://github.com/simonkarman/nextjs-frontend-app-starter/blob/main/ages/projects.tsx) file.

 ## Pregeneration vs Dynamic Loading
+The contect of pages can be pre-generated during the `next export` or data can be fetched by the browser while a user loads the page.
+Both approaches have pros and cons.
+The [projects page](https://karman.dev/nextjs-frontend-app-starter/projects/) demonstrates the difference between the two.

-With the `getStaticPaths` we have seen how data can be pregenerated at build time, while with the `useProjects` custom react hook we have seen how you can dynamically load new data at run time in the browser of the client.
+> The `getStaticPaths` method can be used to pre-generate pages during export, while with the `useProjects` hook shows how you can dynamically load new data at run time in the browser of the client.

-These two patterns are demonstrated on the [projects page](https://karman.dev/simonkarman-next/projects/).
-This page demonstrates the difference between the pregenerated list of projects and the dynamically rendered list of projects.
-Both options have up and downsides.

-The upside of pregenerating the list is that the page loads very fast and that the data is also part of Search Engine Optimization (SEO), however you need to run an export to show publish changes, if your content changes often, that might not be the best option.
-You can therefor also dynamically load your content, however the downside of loading them dynamically, as done with the `useProjects` hook, is that the client side code also needs to be able to access the contentful data directly, meaning your (read-only) api key will ship to your clients.
+The upside of pregenerating the list is that the page loads very fast and that the data is also part of Search Engine Optimization (SEO).
+A downside however is that you need to create a new export of your website any time you make changes to it.
+If your content changes often, this might be a problem.

+The upside of loading content dynamically is that the website will always fetch the lastest information from your source.
+A downside is that the client side code also needs to be able to access the contentful data directly, meaning your (read-only) api key will ship to your clients and that clients have to wait precious milliseconds before the content is loaded.

+A combination of both works best in most cases: Pre-generate the pages, but dynamically update them whenever new projects are available.

-## Styling using Styled Components
+## Styled Components
-Although the starter is in no means a beautiful website, I did use a styling library to achieve consistent styling.
-The library used is [Styled Components](https://styled-components.com/).
-This nice thing about using styled components is that it really fits well into the component based idea of React.
-This makes it easy to use in React and also allows for easy creation of your own custom style library with lots of components such as buttons, texts, and cards in your own style.
+For styling I used [Styled Components](https://styled-components.com/).
+What's great about styled components is that it really fits well into the component based approach of React, which makes it easy to create your own custom style library.
+Styled components comes out of the box with a great color scheme and a grid layout system.

+An example of a styled component can be seen below:
 ```ts
 // Define a Box with shadow, which is a div const Box = styled.div`